-A little further down another open doorway revealed a strong columnar structure, probably indicative of heavy loads were upstairs at one time.
-A steel stairway lead upstairs, I did not follow its lead.
+A little further down, another open doorway revealed a strong columnar structure, a sign of heavy loads upstairs at one time.
+A steel stairway led upstairs; I did not follow its lead.

 If and when the town manages to convert this place to an art and cultural center it will likely not give any hints that it laid there with neglect, possibly even some vandalism.
 And, that’s a good thing.